sunyatin/qna/README.md

 ## Reproducing analyses and figures from Tournebize & Chikhi (2023)

-To reproduce the analyses and plotting, you'll need to download the simulated data from the `qna_data` repository:
+To reproduce the analyses and plotting, first download the simulated data from the [qna_data](https://github.com/sunyatin/qna_data) repository.

 ```bash
 # Create a new local directory in your HOME folder